Welcome to Elite Wine's wine wall buying guide: Everything you need to know about wine walls

 Expo are a leader in the manufacture of wine walls for both the domestic and commercial wine wall market.
 No detail has been spared aesthetically and from an engineering point of view in creating a very high end product.
 Hailing from Italy, their walls have additional components engineered in place to create a quiet means of refrigeration and the perfect overall cooling conditions.

 Only the very finest quality components are used, with many of their walls being completely bespoke.
 Their larger units are run from compression driven systems and their small systems are cooled via thermoelectric cells.
+If you're wondering what the difference is between the two, click here.
 The great thing about Expo is their ability to manufacture coolers bespoke to the requirements of the end user

 As the name itself suggests, Expo Home is for home use only.
 The Home range of wine walls we sell for domestic customers features charcoal filters and noise reduction system.
 They also come with vibration free compressors and all glass panels are fully UV treated to prevent any light damaging the wine.